priyanshu9026/priyanshu9026/README.md

 - 👋 Hi, I’m @priyanshu singh
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Blockchain development
+- 🌱 I’m currently learning Full-Stack Web development
 - 💞️ I’m looking to collaborate on a best ever
 - 📫 How to reach me in out